brucemack/kc1fsz-rc1/README.md

 --------------------------------------------------

 The PCM1804 ADC has a minimum sample rate of 32K.
-In order to reduce memory and CPU requirements we are going to down-sample the audio streams to 8K (decimation by 4).
+In order to reduce memory and CPU requirements the audio stream is down-sampled to 8K (decimation by 4).
 Most audio processing in the controller will run at 8K.

-Before the /4 decimation happens a LPF (Fc=4kHz) is used to band-limit the input audio.
+Before the /4 decimation happens a low-pass filter (Fc=4kHz) is used to band-limit the input audio.

 Technical Notes on CTCSS Tone Elimination